org-formation/org-formation-cli/README.md

 This allows org-formation to assume the IAM User that corresponds to the access key and secret using the option `--profile org-formation`.

-In order to enforce MFA you need to do the following:
+To enforce MFA you need to do the following:
-1) Assign a MFA device to the IAM User in the console.
+1) Assign an MFA device to the IAM User in the console.
-2) Create a role in your master account that has high priviledged access and enforces the use of MFA.
+2) Create a role in your master account that has high privileged access and enforces the use of MFA.
 We call this `MyOrgFormationRole`.
 3) Create a profile that refers to the MyOrgFormation.
 We call this profile `org-formation-mfa`.
 4) Test whether MFA has been setup correctly by running `org-formation describe-stacks --profile org-formation-mfa`.
-5) If step #4 was succesfull you can strip the IAM user you use from permissions other than the once it needs to assume `MyOrgFormationRole`.
+5) If step #4 was successful you can strip the IAM user you use from permissions other than the once it needs to assume `MyOrgFormationRole`.

 Code snippets below: